-Not only are the passengers at risk in a bus crash, but other drivers on the road may also get hurt and killed in a bus accidents.
-Buses, by their nature are dangerous vehicles.
+Not only are the passengers at risk in a bus crash, but other drivers and motorists on the road may also get hurt and killed in bus accidents.
+Buses, by their nature, are dangerous vehicles.
 The length and the size of buses create blind spots for drivers traveling in proximity to them.

-These buses can top out at 30 tons which makes them dangerous to both their passengers in a rollover situation or drivers on the road who collide with a vehicle that is a large as a tractor trailer.
-Buses are difficult to stop given their weight and their size and drivers may have difficult maneuvering them both on city streets and on highways.
+These buses can top out at 30 tons which makes them dangerous to both their passengers in a rollover situation or drivers on the road who collide with a vehicle that is large as a tractor-trailer.
+Buses are difficult to stop given their weight and their size and drivers may have difficulty maneuvering them both on city streets and on highways.

 As a result, bus accidents can cause serious injuries.
-Those who are hurt in a bus accident have legal remedies that are available to them so that they can receive compensation.
-Here is some information about bus accidents and bus accident lawsuits.
-The Chicago bus accident lawyers at Rosenfeld Injury Lawyers LLC are committed to helping you recover the maximum compensation possible under Illinois law.
+Those who are hurt in an accident have legal remedies that are available to them so that they can receive compensation.
+Here is some information about bus crash lawsuits.
+The Chicago bus accident lawyers at Rosenfeld Injury Lawyers LLC are committed to helping you recover the maximum compensation possible for your injuries under Illinois law.

 Another Driver on the Road - Buses are large vehicles and they need the room to properly brake.
 In addition, they need space on the road to operate.
 Another driver on the road can make an illegal turn or can suddenly brake in front of the bus, causing the bus to either swerve or hit another vehicle.

 Road Conditions - Local or state governments are responsible for maintaining the roads.
 However, they may fail to fix potholes or other dangerous conditions that can cause an accident.
 While the government is only liable for these conditions in limited circumstances, they may still be held responsible for an accident that occurs on a dangerous road because they have failed to properly maintain the surface.